TL;DR

 Here’s the step-by-step guide on how to place an ad on Facebook Marketplace:

-1. Go to the Business Manager on the ad account you want to use to run your campaigns.
+1. Go to the Business Manager using the ad account you want to use to run your campaigns.

 2. Select your Campaign Objective according to your ad’s target goal.
-This can create awareness, consideration, or conversion for your product.
+This can support awareness, consideration, or conversions for your product.

 In this example, select the “Leads” objective and click Continue.
 These configurations help display ads to people who are most likely to buy.

-3. The next step is to set your campaign settings, and ad set targeting, much the same way as setting up any type of Facebook ads.
+3. The next step is to set your campaign settings, and ad set targeting, much the same way as setting up any type of Facebook ad.

 Once completed, scroll down to fill in the rest of the information, such as the budget options.